Jieyang Tower

-Jieyang Tower is a Han-style building located in Jieyang city, Guangdong Province, China.
+Jieyang Tower is a Han-style building located in Jieyang, Guangdong Province, China.
 It is constructed according to the theme of the lotus on the water and the waterside city of south of the Five Ridges.
 It was designed to show the history and the urban plan of Jieyang, so it has become a landmark of Jieyang and a tourist attraction.

 Basic information

 History

 The ancient Jieyang Tower was built in the Tang dynasty, located in Chaozhou city, Guangdong province.
 Poets like Han Yu and Mei Yaocheng wrote about it.
 However, as time went by, the ancient Jieyang Tower became ruins.
 In 2010, the government rebuilt it in Jieyang city. and an entrepreneur called Huang Changran (黄畅然) donated 15 million RMB to its reestablishment.

 Constituent parts

 Jieyang Tower Square

 Jieyang Tower Square, also named Treasure Tripod Square or Prosperity Square, stands for the whole attraction.
 There is a liparite in the front of the square that weighs 136 tons and comes from Mount Tai.
 The square is surrounded by 12 polycarpa trees, nine cultural columns, and eight separate cultural walls.
 These trees provide shady places for visitors and make a contribution to the environment.
 All of these columns are 9.8 meters high, with a diameter of 1.6 meters.
 They are covered with embossment of sun, moon, water, fire and people.
 The arc-shaped arrangement of these columns implicates the theory that man is an integral part of nature.
 The cultural walls around the square are covered with embossment of the eight most famous attractions in Jieyang.

 The embossment on the columns and walls shows famous places, famous legends, or the creation of Jieyang.
 Also, it reflects the sculpture technique of Jieyang.
 A large painting of a lotus on the floor of the square embodies the theme of the lotus on the water.